 — Matthew 15:3-6 NLT

 We cannot live in fellowship or have community worship without some traditions.
 Traditions help us make life more predictable and manageable.
-They give worship a sense of purpose and recognizability.
+They give worship assemblies a sense of purpose and recognizability.
 The problem comes when we let our traditions force out the things and will of God or begin to see our traditions as God’s requirements.

 For us to be true disciples, we must learn from Jesus what God's will is.
-Here, he reminds us that NOTHING, no teaching or tradition, can be allowed to replace the clearly stated will of God.
-Otherwise, those who are hungering to find God get left out and those who know all the little rules and traditions can feel smug and saved.
-Jesus came so the last could be first and the first last.
+He reminded us in this passage that NOTHING, no teaching or tradition, should be allowed to replace the clearly stated will of God.
+Otherwise, those who are hungering to find God get left out and those who know all the little rules and traditions can feel smug and self-righteous.
+Jesus came so the last could be first and the first, last.
 When tradition crowds out the will of God, the truth is lost, from first to last!

 Righteous Father, keep my heart open to your will above all other things.
 I want to serve you and please you and bring you joy.
 Please don't let my mind become clouded by confusion and lose sight of your desires.
 In Jesus' name, I pray.
 Amen.